ajnelson/diskprint_workflow/README.md

 ## Debugging

 Each script of the workflow records its stdout, stderr, and exit status (...`.sh.{out,err,status}.log`).
-These logs should be supplied with debugging support requests.
+It would be helpful to have these logs with debugging support requests.

 ## Developing

-Contributions are welcomed!
+Contributions are welcome!
+To help understand this repository's development, these are the main Git branches:

 * The `master` branch is operational code used to generate results.
 * The `unstable` branch is development code, and is not guaranteed to work.